syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/022_regexp_parser/README.md

 groups\" in PCRE documentation.
 {: .notice--info}

-For more information about regular expressions in syslog-ng OSE, see Regular expressions.
+For more information about regular expressions in {{ site.product.short_name }}, see Regular expressions.
 For example: